TomasKrusinskas/ClipboardHistory/README.md

 # Clipboard History Manager

-A Qt Quick application that keeps track of your clipboard history and allows you to easily access and manage copied items.
+A Qt Quick application that keeps track of clipboard history and allows you to easily access and manage copied items.

 ## Features